apache/cloudstack-documentation/source/adminguide/api.rst

 is mounted on 1st cd/dvd drive.
 This means existing functionality of supporting 1 cd rom drive is still available.

-At Password reset or update of user data, Secondary Storage VM will rebuild the ConfigDrive ISO image.
+At password reset or update of user data, Secondary Storage VM will rebuild the ConfigDrive ISO image.
 That is the existing ISO is mounted on a temporary directory, password, userdata or ssh-keys are updated and a new ISO is built from the updated directory structure.